Robert Irving III: The Davis–Irving collaborations

 The initial Miles Davis–Robert Irving III collaboration resulted in the album Decoy.
 Irving then joined Davis' touring band, where he remained for five years, holding the keyboard chair and the role of musical director.

 Notably, in the role of musical director, Irving was responsible for musical arrangements, rehearsals (which Davis never attended), and musical liaison between Davis and group members that included some of the leading musicians of the era, such as Al Foster, John Scofield, Bill Evans, Mike Stern, Gary Thomas, Bob Berg, Kenny Garrett, Hiram Bullock, Robben Ford, Joseph "Foley" McCreary and Darryl Jones.
 In those roles, Irving listened to recordings of each night's performance with Davis to cull what were spontaneous creative ideas ... that then became a permanent part of the group's musical arrangements.
-Some of that work is finely exhibited on The Complete Miles Davis at Montreux collection.
+Some of that work is finely exhibited in The Complete Miles Davis at Montreux collection.

-Irving also collaborated with Davis (as composer, producer and arranger) on the 1985 recording, You're Under Arrest.
+Irving also collaborated with Davis (as composer, producer and arranger) on the 1985 recording You're Under Arrest.
 The album included Grammy-nominated covers of “Time After Time” and “Human Nature.”

-While working on the material for You're Under Arrest, Irving added to his arranging credentials by studying with Gil Evans, who decades earlier had famously arranged some of Miles Davis’ most celebrated recordings.
+While working on the material for You're Under Arrest, Irving added to his arranging credentials by studying with Gil Evans, who, decades earlier, had famously arranged some of Miles Davis’ most celebrated recordings.

 Later, Irving extended this musical direction on projects such as his film score for the feature film Street Smart also with André Lassalle on guitar (1985), starring Morgan Freeman and Christopher Reeve—with Miles Davis as featured instrumentalist.

 Irving remained with the Davis band until 1989, remaining close to Davis until Davis’ death in 1991.

 Irving is also a painter.
 When he was a member of Miles Davis’ band, Davis encouraged him to take up painting.
-Irving actually began painting regularly in 1997, and has seen his work exhibited in a number of galleries.
+Irving actually began painting regularly in 1997 and has seen his work exhibited in a number of galleries.